llm-d-incubation/llm-d-infra/quickstart/examples/pd-disaggregation/README.md

 - **Heterogeneous Parallelism**: deploy P workers with less parallelism and more replicas and D workers with more parallelism and fewer replicas
 - **xPyD Ratios**: tuning the ratio of P workers to D workers to ensure balance for your ISL|OSL ratio

+## Hardware Requirements

+This quickstart expects 8 Nvidia GPUs of any kind, and infiniband.

 ## Pre-requisites

 - It is assumed that you have the proper tools installed on your local system to use these quickstart.
 To see what those tools are and minimum versions, check [our docs](../../dependencies/README.md#required-tools), and to install them, see our [install-deps.sh](../../dependencies/install-deps.sh) script.